A Normative–Computational Architecture for Interpreting and Acting Under Uncertainty

 It does not claim to modify existing physical theory.

-Instead it demonstrates a modelling principle:
+Instead, it demonstrates an epistemically non-trivial modelling principle:

-predictive performance may depend on whether the state representation used by a model captures the contextual structure governing system dynamics.
+Predictive performance may depend on whether the state representation used by a model captures the contextual structure governing system dynamics.

-If the representational hypothesis proves useful in simple computational systems, future work may explore more structured domains including
+If the representational hypothesis proves useful in simple computational systems, future work may explore more structured domains, including

 experimental measurement modelling